pcraciunoiu/embrangler_pelican/content/posts/2012-12-30-belated-birthday-resolutions.md

 In 2012 I've taken on exercising more seriously.
 This has brought up important points about the strengths and weaknesses of my body.
 I've been sore and hurt a few times.
 Nothing out of the ordinary, but I wouldn't mind being generally more athletic.
 Making it an official goal should help!

-Several of the following would be good:
+The following would be good:

 * Yoga and regular streching (morning/evening routines)
 * Muscle strengthening (e.g. through rock climbing, running, board sports, gym, etc)